pdaTest/VIEcodingchallenge/README.md

 - Gas (euro/MWh): the price of gas per MWh.
 If the gas price is at 6 euro/MWh and the efficiency of the powerplant is 50% (i.e. 2 units of gas will generate one unit of electricity), the cost of generating 1 MWh is 12 euro.
 - Kerosene (euro/MWh): the price of kerosene per MWh.
 - Co2 (euro/ton): the price of emission allowances (to be taken into account only optionally, not mandatory for the exercise).
 - Wind (%): wind coefficient.
-Example: if there is on average 25% wind during an hour, a wind-turbine with a capacity of 4 MW will generate 1 MWh of energy.
+Example: if there is on average 25% wind during one hour, a wind-turbine with a capacity of 4 MW will generate 1 MWh of energy.

 • Power plants: describes the assets at disposal to generate the demanded load.
 For each power plant, the information specified is the following: